hellomouse/GNS/README.md

 ## Contributing

-If you have suggestions for how gns could be improved, or want to report a bug, open an issue!
-We'd love all and any contributions.
+If you have suggestions for how GNS could be improved, want to report a bug, or want to contribute code, please [open an issue](https://github.com/hellomouse/GNS/issues/new) or [send us a pull request](https://github.com/hellomouse/GNS/pulls)!
+We welcome any and all contributions.

 For more, check out the [Contributing Guide](CONTRIBUTING.md).

 ## License

+GNS is distributed under the terms of the [MIT license](LICENSE) and is Copyright &copy; 2018-2019 Hellomouse LTD.

+## Authors
-[MIT](LICENSE) © 2018 Hellomouse LTD, wolfy1339 <webmaster@wolfy1339.com>
+* wolfy1339 <webmaster@wolfy1339.com>
+* BWBellairs <bwbellairs@hellomouse.net>